randomBox1234/cpuchain.org/docs/download.md

 ## cpuminer-opt

-Download the unofficial cpuminer-opt mining program, you may be able to use them on your laptop, desktop, or linux servers to mine CPUchain.
+Download the cpuminer-opt mining program, you may be able to use them on your laptop, desktop, or linux servers to mine CPUchain.

 [Download from Github](https://github.com/minkcrypto/cpuminer-opt/releases/latest)